heygautam2001/QSpiders/SQL.md

    - BETWEEN , NOT BETWEEN
    - IS , IS NOT
    - LIKE ,  NOT LIKE
+   - Extra part : Regular expression
-   - these all the operators are not mandatory we can also solve the queries by using n no. of different ways.
+   - Note : These all the operators are not mandatory we can also solve the queries by using n no. of different ways.

    - IN VS NOT IN
      - These are special  which  operator which are help us to pass the multiple value at the RHS side to make the comparisons.
      - NOT || != || <>